top of page

 Figure-Ground This wonderful book cover designed by Phoebe Morris (right) is a formidable example of the perceptual behaviour the Gestalt defined as identifying a figure from the background.
 The Rubin's vase below stretches the limits of how the relationship between the figure and the background defines the meaning of the image.

-Care to discover about some other Gestalt principles?: https://www.youtube.com/watch?v=dk7cXdjX2Ys
+Care to discover about some other Gestalt principles?
+Check this eloquent video by the HubSpot team: https://www.youtube.com/watch?v=dk7cXdjX2Ys

 CONTEXT

-A second key element to consider as part of the design process is context.
-By Context, I mean all the sociological, cultural, historical, political and usability factors that surround us.
+A second crucial aspect to consider in the design process is context.
+This encompasses all the sociological, cultural, historical, political, and usability factors that surround us.

-The examples below showcase design pairs from two aesthetic movements; the ones on the left of each pair depict a representation of Art Nouveau, those on the right its Art Deco counterpart.
-While Art Nouveau was a reaction to the academic arts of the 19th century inspired by natural forms, its sucesor, Art Deco was a confluence of different styles united by a desire to be modern, a reflection on the changing industrial society of the time.
+To illustrate, the following examples showcase design pairs from two aesthetic movements.
+The designs on the left depict a representation of Art Nouveau, while those on the right showcase its Art Deco counterpart.
+Art Nouveau arose as a response to the academic arts of the 19th century and drew inspiration from natural forms.
+In contrast, its successor, Art Deco, represented a confluence of different styles united by a desire to be modern, a reflection of the rapidly changing industrial society of the time.

 bottom of page